Can CBD Oil Help With Menopause?

 CBD Dosage for Menopause

 Additional studies are needed to determine the appropriate dosage for any health condition when using CBD.
 Individuals must use CBD with discretion by starting with small doses.
 The desired effects may vary depending on the person.
+The FDA does not recognize CBD as a treatment for anything other than rare childhood seizure disorders.

 CBD’s acute toxicity is very low, and no deaths are linked to CBD use.
 A 2017 study reported that CBD given to test subjects over 12 weeks did not produce physiological changes in gastrointestinal transit, blood pressure, body temperature, glucose levels, and heart rate (31).